everthis/pacify-poetic-soul-searches/README.md

 ```

 ```
-Never Give Up on Love if you feel its worthwaiting.
+Never give up on love if you feel it's worth waiting.
 ```